yzprofile/ngx_http_dyups_module/README.md

 This directive set the size of share memory which used to store the commands.

-Syntax: **ddyups_upstream_conf** `path`
+Syntax: **dyups_upstream_conf** `path`

 Default: `none`

 Context: `main`

-This directive set the path of file which you dumped all of upstreams' configs, it will be loaded in `init process` after process respwan.
+This directive set the path of file which you dumped all of upstreams' configs, it will be loaded in `init process` after process respwan to restore upstreams.

 ## restful interface